 With Azula around, taking down Ozai is only a temporarily solution for Aang, so it’s interesting that he doesn’t attempt to bring down Azula in this scene.
 Or maybe he does and fails?
 Or maybe he sees in Azula what everyone else should: someone one is still a little girl.

 And maybe she distracts him with her body.
 She and Sokka have some hot moments during this scene.
 Under different circumstances, I might even have shipped them.
 Except for Zuko, he is the only acceptable guy on the other side for her.
 She and Aang…well, it’s just laughable.
 But if she was looking for power in a mate (like she indicated before), I suppose Aang would be the best option.
 I hope I’m not angering anyone by showing their drawing here.
+I mean no offense – it’s quality art.
 I find it delightful in that it’s one of the creepiest things I’ve ever seen.
 What I feel when I look at it is what I think most people feel when they think about incest.
 I’m going to need to learn how to draw.